EmineSener/BtuSoftwareEngineeringTeam5/README.md

     <td>Controller</td>
     <td>
       <ul>
-      <li> The most important parts of our application are located in this file: recommendation systems for user-specific content, analysis systems for the user's personal analysis, and the Flask page for managing the web application.  </li>
+      <li> The most important parts of our application are located in this file: recommendation Systems for user-specific content, analysis systems for the user's personal analysis, and the Flask page for managing the web application.  </li>
         <li> To provide fast results in recommendation systems, we prioritize making recommendations using Machine Learning techniques without relying on Deep Learning.  </li>
           <li> Since our application constantly performs new analyses for the user, artificial intelligence algorithms run in the background every time the user logs in.  </li>
         <li> To maintain high performance, we utilize threading techniques to both analyze the user and manage the user's interface interactions.</li>